decredcommunity/guidelines/proposals.md

   - figure out the contents and schedule of reports, discuss this with your proposal team
   - post progress updates periodically, e.g. once a month
   - long tedious reports are often not necessary, but a few words every couple weeks is so much better than silence
-  - good examples are Ditto's [biweekly](https://github.com/decredcommunity/proposals/tree/master/pr-ditto/updates) updates, Monde PR's monthly updates posted in chats and Decred Journal, or Latam team's [monthly](https://github.com/decredcommunity/proposals/tree/master/proposals/3c02b67/updates) updates
+  - good examples are Ditto's [biweekly](https://github.com/decredcommunity/proposals/tree/master/pr-ditto/updates) updates, Monde PR's monthly updates posted in chats and Decred Journal, or Spanish team's [monthly](https://github.com/decredcommunity/proposals/tree/master/proposals/3c02b67/updates) reports
-  - I recommend submitting updates to the [proposals](https://github.com/decredcommunity/proposals) repository to collect them in one place
+  - I recommend submitting reports to the [proposals](https://github.com/decredcommunity/proposals) repository to collect them in one place
 - [ ] learn how payouts work
   - submit monthly invoices before ~10th for work performed in previous month
+  - ensure that your proposal team members submit in time, too
+  - if you submit too late you may miss the pay day and will have to wait till next month
 - [ ] do not disappear
-  - this may fuel all kinds of speculation, negatively affect your reputation and damage support of your future proposals
+  - if you just go silent, this may fuel all kinds of speculation, negatively affect your reputation and damage support of your future proposals
   - if unforeseen events happen and you're suddenly short on time, try to at least "show up" once in a while
   - find people you trust and delegate/transfer your duties, including oversight and funding decisions
   - stay in touch with people who depend on you
-  - post short status updates and projections in public places
+  - post short status updates in public places
   - bad news is better than no news, i.e. even "I'm ok but unable to deliver for at least 4 months" is infinitely better than everybody guessing what to expect
   - set up notifications for important keywords
 - [ ] plan the next proposal
   - if you plan to "renew your contract" and continue working via another proposal, plan it in advance to avoid interruption of funding for your work
-  - submit next proposal in advance so that the discussion and voting will finish by the start of the next billing period
+  - submit next proposal in advance so that the discussion and voting will finish by the start of the next billing work period
-  - for example, if your 6-month proposal bills Jan 1 - Jul 31, then start writing the draft around Jul 1 and submit before Jul 7 so that 2-week discussion and 1-week voting will fit
+  - for example, if your 6-month proposal bills for work between Jan 1 - Jul 31, and you want the next one to start Aug 1, then start drafting around Jul 1 and submit before Jul 7 so that 2-week discussion and 1-week voting will fit

 ## Miscellaneous

 - Some proposal authors refer to themselves as "author" or by name in the proposal.
 I think using "I" is more direct and feels better.
-- Unlike Reddit, in Politeia your comments are not automatically upvoted by you.
+- Unlike Reddit, on Politeia your comments are not automatically upvoted by you.
 This leads to a slight skew of comment score in favor of those who upvote their comments.
 With a bit of extra clicks you can avoid this tiny disadvantage.
 Support [this](https://github.com/decred/politeiagui/issues/845) issue if you want to see it fixed.

 ## Further reading